Arianna Grace: Debut; Miss NXT (2022–2025)

+BirthRight (2026–present)

+In early 2026, Lexis King formed a new faction consisting of second generation WWE wrestlers called BirthRight and recruited Grace, Channing "Stacks" Lorenzo (with Grace being the daughter of Santino Marella and Stacks being Grace's fiancée), Uriah Conners (son of Fit Finlay), and Charlie Dempsey (son of William Regal).
+At the NXT Stand & Deliver countdown show on April 4, BirthRight teamed together for the first time where they lost to Hank and Tank, Shiloh Hill, EK Prosper, and Wren Sinclair in a 10-person mixed tag team match.

+On June 23 episode of NXT, Grace defeated Izzi Dame in a Finals Match For The WWE Women's Speed Championship Number One Contenders Tournament.

-Total Nonstop Action Wrestling (2024–2025)
+Total Nonstop Action Wrestling (2024–present)

 On the September 5, 2024, episode of Impact!, Carelli, as Arianna Grace, made her Total Nonstop Action Wrestling (TNA) debut and announced that she will be the new liaison between NXT and TNA.
 At Victory Road on September 13, Grace appeared on-screen with her father, TNA's Director of Authority Santino Marella, for the first time in their career.
 On the May 29, 2025 episode of Impact!, Grace teamed with her father for the first time, where they lost to Robert Stone and Victoria Crawford in a mixed tag team match.
-At Against All Odds on June 6, Grace accompanied her father in his match victory against Stone for the TNA Director of Authority position in Grace's final appearance for TNA.
+At Against All Odds on June 6, Grace accompanied her father in his match victory against Stone for the TNA Director of Authority position.
+On February 13, 2026 at No Surrender, Grace defeated Léi Yǐng Lee to win the TNA Knockouts World Championship, making it the first title in Grace's career.
+On the March 5 episode of Impact!, Grace defeated Jody Threat in her first title defense.
+On March 27 at Sacrifice, Grace defeated Léi Yǐng Lee and Dani Luna in her second title defense, pinning the latter.
+On the April 2 episode of Impact!, Grace defeated Xia Brookside in another title defense.
+Nine days later, at Rebellion, she defeated Lee to secure her fourth title defense.
+She lost the title in a rematch against Lee at the April 15 tapings of Impact! that will air on tape delay.

 Personal life

 Carelli is of Italian, Pakistani, Métis and Finnish descent.
 In 2023, she competed in the Miss Universe Canada beauty pageant where she finished in the top 20.
 On January 25, 2025 Carelli announced that she had become an American citizen.
-On October 15, 2025 episode of NXT, Santino Marella revealed that his daughter Carelli is engaged to Mitchell LaValley, better known as Channing "Stacks" Lorenzo.